An Invitation To Find Your Way Home

 Post-Traumatic Growth can teach us so much wisdom and can reveal the beauty of our existence that, because of trauma, we lost sight of.

-Have you experienced traumatic attachment or other traumatic events in your early childhood?
+Have you experienced early childhood attachment wounds or other traumatic events ?

-Our coaching sessions will provide a safe enough space to explore your hopes and dreams, your doubt, uncertainty, or fears.
-Together, we’ll explore the resources of transformative evidence-based mindfulness practices, the tools of self-compassion, and practical approaches to integrate science and mindful awareness to soothe and regulate your nervous system.
+Our coaching sessions will provide a safe enough space to explore your hopes and dreams, your doubts, uncertainty, and fears.
+Together, we’ll explore the resources of transformative evidence-based mindfulness practices, the tools of self-compassion, and embodied approaches to integrate science and mindful awareness to soothe and regulate our nervous system.

-From my trauma recovery I learned how this blending of mindfulness and science is medicine for our nervous system.
-I learned to blend Interpersonal Neurobiology, often referred to as Relational Neurobiology and PolyVagal theory, learning how to soothe and shift my nervous system from a state of threat to a state of safety.
-As the nervous system is soothed and regulated, internal physical changes in the heart, the lungs, the gut, go into a mode where growth can take place.
+From my trauma recovery, I learned how this blending of mindfulness and science is medicine for our nervous system.
+As the nervous system is soothed and regulated, internal physical changes in the heart, the brain, the lungs, the gut, go into a state where growth can take place.

 • “Esther Sadie [Brandon] has the qualities of an exceptional coach and human being.
 She is positive, thoughtful, supportive, knowledgeable and curious.
 Esther is an exceptional listener and her genuine care and empathic approach is evident in all her coaching interactions.
 As a teacher, as a mother, the benefits I have received from her wisdom and guidance are immeasurable.
 She is incredibly skilled at helping others tap into their strengths and values.”